ryanrolds/gh-action-listener/README.md

-# gh_action_listener
+# GitHub Action Listener for K8s

-A K8s in-cluster service listens for deploy envents over HTTP for a pre-configured list repo-deployemnt pairs.
+A K8s in-cluster service that listens for events over HTTP for a pre-configured list repo-deployemnt pairs.
 Intended to be used with Git Hub Action, but is not specifically designed for that.

 ## Running